GeophysicsLibrary/contributing/README.md

 ## What do you mean by "lesson"?

+Our lessons include text describing theory/background, code that can be run by students to explore a geophysical model/dataset, topics for discussion, a brief lesson plan, etc. The content can vary depending on lesson type.

-Our lessons are organized in individual git repositories.
-Each repository
+Each lesson is developed and distributed in an individual git repository that
 contains:

 * `README.md`: Description of the lesson, including learning objectives,